Formation of Fast-spinning Neutron Stars in Close Binaries and Magnetar-driven Stripped-envelope Supernovae: Discussion

 \subsection{Detailed binary evolution modeling.}

-We perform the detailed binary evolution models using the Modules for Experiments in Stellar Astrophysics (\texttt{MESA}) stellar evolution code\cite{Paxton2015}.
-We first create pure single helium stars at the zero-age helium main sequence following the same method of ref.\cite{qin2018} and then relax the created helium stars to reach the thermal equilibrium, where the helium-burning luminosity just exceeds $99\%$ of the total luminosity.
-We model convection using the mixing-length theory\cite{MLT1958} with a mixing-length $\alpha_{\rm mlt}=1.93$.
+We perform detailed binary evolution modeling using {the released version \texttt{mesa-r15140} of} the Modules for Experiments in Stellar Astrophysics (\texttt{MESA}) stellar evolution code\cite{Paxton2011,Paxton2013,Paxton2015}.
+We first create pure single helium stars at the zero-age helium MS following the same method of ref.\cite{qin2018,hu2022} and then relax the created helium stars to reach the thermal equilibrium, where the helium-burning luminosity just exceeds $99\%$ of the total luminosity. {The initial helium stars are assumed to be tidally locked.} We model convection using the mixing-length theory\cite{MLT1958} with a mixing-length $\alpha_{\rm mlt}=1.93$.
 We adopt the Ledoux criterion to treat the boundaries of the convective zone and consider the step overshooting as an extension given by $\alpha_p=0.1H_p$, where $H_p$ is the pressure scale height at the Ledoux boundary limit.
 Semiconvection\cite{Langer1983} with an efficiency parameter $\alpha_{\sc}=1.0$ is included in our modeling.
-The network of \texttt{approx12.net} is chosen for nucleosynthesis.
-We adopt the ``\texttt{Dutch}'' scheme for mass loss\cite{Nugis2000,Glebbeek2009}, calibrated by multiplying with a \texttt{Dutch$_{-}$scaling$_{-}$factor} = 0.667 to match the recently updated modeling of helium stars' winds\cite{Higgins2021}.
-We treat rotational mixing and AM transport as diffusive processes\cite{Heger2000}, including the effects of the Goldreich–Schubert–Fricke instability, Eddington–Sweet circulations, as well as secular and dynamical shear mixing.
+The network of {\texttt{approx21.net}} is chosen for nucleosynthesis. {We adopt the ``\texttt{Dutch}'' scheme for mass loss\cite{Nugis2000,Glebbeek2009}, calibrated by multiplying with a \texttt{Dutch$_{-}$scaling$_{-}$factor} = 0.667 to match the recently updated modeling of helium stars' winds\cite{Higgins2021}.} We treat rotational mixing and AM transport as diffusive processes\cite{Heger2000}, including the effects of the Goldreich–Schubert–Fricke instability, Eddington–Sweet circulations, as well as secular and dynamical shear mixing.
 We adopt diffusive element mixing from these processes with an efficiency parameter of $f_c=1/30$\cite{Heger2000}.
+We consider the Eddington-limited accretion rate of mass transfer from a helium star onto its companion. {Beyond this Eddington limit, the mass lost via Roche lobe overflow is 100\% ejected.} {Tides play a critical role in the evolution of the orbit and the internal AM of the helium stars in close binary systems.
+In this study, we adopt the dynamical tides for helium stars and we kindly refer readers of interest to more details in Ref. \cite{qin2018}.}